12 Collaboration styles for working together effectively

 12. Expressive collaborators

-An expressive collaboration style is characterized by being energetic, enthusiastic, and relationship-oriented, with a focus on big ideas, innovation, and engaging with others through visual means and open communication.
+An expressive collaboration style is energetic, enthusiastic, and relationship-oriented, with a focus on big ideas, innovation, and engaging others through visual communication and open dialogue.
 Expressive collaborators prefer working in teams and enjoy exploring future visions.

 This collaborative style offers numerous benefits, including shared workloads, stronger connections, and enhanced brainstorming.

-- Shared workload: Collaboration allows tasks to be divided based on individual strengths, leading to increased efficiency and faster project completion.
+• Shared workload: Collaboration enables tasks to be divided by individual strengths, increasing efficiency and accelerating project completion.

-- Stronger connections: Working together towards a common goal helps build strong professional relationships and a sense of community within the team, enhancing the employee experience.
+• Stronger connections: Working together toward a common goal builds stronger professional relationships and a sense of community within the team, enhancing the employee experience.

 An expressive collaboration style is ideal for creative agencies and R&D groups.